What is DeleteFromQuery

 What is the difference with EF Core ExecuteDelete?

-For people using EF Core 7+, a similar built-in method called ExecuteDelete is now available directly in Entity Framework Core.
+For users on EF Core 7+, a built-in method called ExecuteDelete is available directly in Entity Framework Core.

-Both methods are very similar, and in most cases, you can use one or the other.
+Both methods are very similar, and in most cases, you can use either one.

 The main differences are: